muzzzko/user-manager/Readme.md

 make run-in-docker
 ```

-Service will be ready on http://localhost:8000
+The service will be ready on http://localhost:8000

+**_NOTE:_**  Check running containers with `docker ps`.
+There should be four.
+If there is less, then try again `make run-in-docker`

 To stop it run
 ```